pwyf/aid-transparency-tracker/iatidataquality/docs/data_collection_guide.md

 Information provided in other formats (Excel, CSV, website, PDFs) will be collected manually via a survey.
 If the organisation is not an IATI publisher then all the information will be collected via the survey.
-The full list of information items we are looking for can be found [here](http://www.publishwhatyoufund.org/wp-content/uploads/2017/08/2018-Aid-Transparency-Index-technical-paper_updated-170815.pdf).
+The full list of indicators we are looking for can be found [here](http://www.publishwhatyoufund.org/wp-content/uploads/2017/08/2018-Aid-Transparency-Index-technical-paper_updated-170815.pdf).

 Surveys are to be completed using information relating to the country that